Cafés, coffee shops & tea gardens

 Only a few miles out of Helmsley, make a point of diverting off the Bilsdale road to find Hawnby, a delightful village with a great little tearoom, hot on local produce, pretty tea garden and a popular stop for cyclists.
 It keeps longer hours too, so somewhere to head for tea and a bit of lemon drizzle once you've walked off the hills.

 Mountain bikers on the red route from Sutton Bank and Cleveland Way walkers will likely happen upon High Paradise Farm Tearoom on the edge of Boltby Forest (there's no access by car).
-It's open daily until the end of September (except Wednesdays), and then weekends only.
+It's open daily from March until the end of September (except Tuesdays/Wednesdays in spring and Wednesdays in summer), and then open occasional weekends from October until December (check website for details).

 Step off the steam train at Grosmont Station and take your pick from these three.
-The Geall Gallery and Artisan Café doubles up as a studio for Chris Geall's panoramic oil paintings alongside a very laid back café while Hazelwood Tea Rooms is very dog friendly with a popular tea garden where you can listen to the chugging of the trains.
-The Old School Coffee Shop has crafted a contemporary space with nods to the original Victorian classroom, think old school desks, as well as a mix of sofas and standard chairs.
+Find Steam Café within Geall Gallery which doubles up as a studio for Chris Geall's panoramic oil paintings alongside a very laid back café.
+Hazelwood Tea Rooms is very dog friendly with a popular tea garden where you can listen to the chugging of the trains while The Old School Coffee Shop has crafted a contemporary space with nods to the original Victorian classroom, think old school desks, as well as a mix of sofas and standard chairs.
 It's the little extras that make this a great find, free wi-fi and flask filling service for walkers, and complimentary dog biscuits for four legged friends in the outside canine corner.
 Terrific coffee and cake too.

 Falling Foss Tea Garden, hidden in Sneaton Forest right next to the waterfall, features on one of our classic walks.
 Homemade food served in a magical location on wooden tables under canopies, it's a big hit with families, with tinkling streams for paddling and playing pooh-sticks.

-Formerly a pub, The Ship Inn at Port Mulgrave, just south of Staithes, is now a delightful tearoom open weekends and bank holidays for mouth watering cakes, espresso with a decent crema, comfy sofas, and warming real fire.
-Take the short clifftop walk to Staithes to find Seadrift café, overlooking the harbour, home to excellent coffee and Staithes Coble, an apple, apricot, cinnamon and walnut cake.
+Take the short clifftop walk from Port Mulgrave to Staithes to find Seadrift café, overlooking the harbour, home to excellent coffee and Staithes Coble, an apple, apricot, cinnamon and walnut cake.

 No visit to the North York Moors would be complete without a trip to Whitby for fish and chips where you're truly spoilt for choice.
-From the legendary Magpie Café to Quayside, the 2014 Fish & Chip shop of the year, Trencher's and locals' favourite Hadleys Fish Restaurant plus many more equally excellent options.
+From the legendary Magpie Café to Quayside, the 2014 Fish & Chip shop of the year, Trencher's and locals' favourite Hadleys Fish Restaurant (with two dog friendly tables), plus many more equally excellent options.

 If you're looking for something different, Humble Pie ‘N’ Mash is a 16th Century shop where you can enjoy meat or vegetarian pies, prepared using natural ingredients, free range meat and organic pastry, all in front of an open fire.